Amsterdam-Internships/Pole-Part-Segmentation/README.md

 #### If you are running the pipeline for a custom dataset:  <br />

 * Before running the training algorithm, split your data using the stratified split code `0 - stratified_split_for_laz.py` in KPConv folder.
 This code is reading laz format.
 Note that for handling `.ply` files requires some modifications.
 * Prepare the data using `Prepare_data_xyzrgbi.py` .
 This code prepares .laz files, saves them as `.ply` with normalized coordinates, color and intensity values and gives them proper names.
+If your dataset does not contain intensity or color values you need to modify the code to skip related code lines.
 * Create a `Data` folder inside the `KPConv` folder and add the three folders of `train_ply`, `val_ply`, and `test_ply` containing the prepared point clouds to it.
 * Modify the `self.path` variable in the `./KPConv/datasets/ShapeNetPart.py` to read the point clouds from the `Data` folder.
 * Determine whether the intensity and color values are going to be fed into the model in the `./KPConv/training_ShapeNetPart.py` and `./KPConv/utils/config.py` by modifying the boolean variables `intensity_info` and `color_info`.